MihawkHu/DCASE2020_task1/README.md

 ## Reference

 If this work helps or has been used in your research, please consider to cite the paper below.
+Thank you!

 https://arxiv.org/abs/2007.08389